 You means: A visitor to our website or to our stores as our customer (“you“)

 “Carrier” means any person or business contracted by us to carry Goods from us to you, or you to us.

 “Consumer” means any individual who, in connection with this Agreement, is acting for a purpose which is outside his business.

 “Content” means any content in any form published on our website by us or any third party with our consent.

 “Goods” means goods and materials supplied by us to you, either in the course of a sale or a lease, or during the course of the supply of Services to you or otherwise.

-“Project” means any project on which we are contracted by you to provide services or Goods;
+“Project” means any project on which we are contracted by you to provide goods or services.

-“Quotation” means a quotation for the supply of the Services on the terms set out on the quotation and these Terms;
+“Quotation” means a quotation for the supply of the goods and/or services on the terms set out on the quotation and these Terms.

 “we”, “our”, “us” means Frobisher Interiors 2009 Limited and any of its related companies (as defined in the Companies Act 1993) from time to time;